 The Mental Health Counselor and/or the Director of Campus Security may determine that a Leave of Absence may be granted based on medical, psychological, or safety factors if it would be in the best interests of the student or The College.
 This action may be taken if, in the opinion of either a counseling professional or the Vice President of Student Services and Retention, a student exhibits behavior which creates, continues, or presents a risk of harm to the physical or mental health of the student concerned or others.
 This leave will be processed through the Student Services Office.
 It is subject only to a written appeal to the Academic Progress and Student Success Committee within five business days after written notification.
-Any appeal must include adequate documentation that these circumstances will no longer interfere with the student's pursuit of academic progress.
-Counseling Center professional staff and/or the Vice President of Student Services and Retention must consent to the readmission of any student who is granted or placed on a medical or psychological leave of absence, in addition to the student complying with any other conditions for readmission that may have been imposed.
+Any appeal must include adequate documentation that these circumstances will no longer interfere with the student Services and Retention must consent to the readmission of any student who is granted or placed on a medical or psychological leave of absence, in addition to the student complying with any other conditions for readmission that may have been imposed.
 Students will be required to submit documentation from a psychologist or mental health practitioner supporting the student's request to return to The College.